bgalek/safe-svg/README.md

 ## Example

-Try to upload this SVG into your application, if it passes through and user can browse this file - probably You are venerable to XSS attack.
+Try to upload this SVG into your application, if it passes through and user can browse this file - probably You are vulnerable to XSS attack.

 ```xml
 <?xml version="1.0" standalone="no"?>